 Family involvement: Finally, family involvement is one of the most important aspects of the treatment process for children with this disorder.
 Parents will work with therapists to learn more about their child’s sensory challenges and learn how to engage them in therapeutic activities at home.
 Other individuals who have regular interactions with the child, such as a teacher, can also be provided with ideas as how to interact with you child.

-As we are a holistic treatment center, Ascent offers a variety of experiential therapies that compliment traditional interventions.
+As we are a holistic treatment center and mental health clinic, Ascent offers a variety of experiential therapies that compliment traditional interventions.
 These may include:

 - Handwriting Without Tears